dhborus/Midcentury/Thoughts.md

 Begin 1 April with "Despite their opposition" about Montagu and Mead

 biology when accepted -- check out.
-Loneliness -- April 4 & 5
+Loneliness -- April 4 & 5 [Begin Whyte and Packard's lament]

 Teenagers -- April 6 & 7